 St. Josemaría celebrated his first solemn Mass in the chapel of El Pilar in Saragossa.
 When he moved to Madrid and then to Rome, he continued to visit Our Lady whenever he could.
 The last time was on April 7, 1970.

-On June 23, 1992, after the recently celebrated beatification of the Founder of Opus Dei, the then prelate of the Work, Mr. Álvaro del Portillo offered a mantle to the Virgin of Pilar.
+On June 23, 1992, after the recently celebrated beatification of the Founder of Opus Dei, the then prelate of the Work, Don Álvaro del Portillo, offered a mantle to Our Lady of the Pillar.

 On the occasion of this feast, we offer a prayer to ask for her intercession: Blessed Virgin of the Pillar, pray for the Pope and the bishops, for priests and for all Christians, that we may be worthy to attain the promises of Our Lord Jesus Christ.
 Amen!

 "Now we understand the profound meaning of the Pillar.
 It is not, nor has it ever been, an occasion for sterile sentimentalism: it establishes a firm foundation on which a real and solid norm of Christian conduct is based.
-At the Pillar, as in Fatima and in LourdesIn Einsiedeln and Loreto, in the Villa de Guadalupe and in the thousands of other places that Christian piety has built and continues to build for Mary, the children of God are educated in the faith.
+At the Pillar, as at Fatima and Lourdes, at Einsiedeln and Loreto, at the Villa de Guadalupe, and in those thousands of places that Christian piety has built and continues to build for Mary, the children of God are educated in the faith.

 Our Lady of the Pillar is a sign of strength in faith, love and hope.
 With Mary, in the cenacle, we receive the Holy Spirit.
 He will not abandon his Church.
 Our Lady will multiply the number of Christians on earth, convinced that it is worthwhile to give one's life for the Love of God.